ecamo19/droughtbox_documentation/docs/2_computer_interface.md

 + __Create a new file__: Select Droughtbox at COM32  --> Go to the Data File tab --> Select droughtbox --> change the name of the file following the format `YYYY_MM_DATE_OWNER.dat` for example `2023_08_10_erick.dat`

-	If you don't change the file path your file will be store at `C:\Campbellsci`
+	If you don't change the file path your file will be store at `C:\Campbellsci\LoggerNet`

 ![Create a new datafile](media/loggernet_create_data_file.jpg)